flink-extended/ai-flow/docs/content/get_started/quickstart/locally.md

 ```shell script
 aiflow workflow-execution list quickstart_workflow --namespace default
 ```
 The result shows `id`, `status` and other information of the workflow execution.
-You can then list tasks of workflow execution with id 1 by the following command:
+If it is the first time you execute a workflow, the id of the workflow execution should be `1`, so you can then list tasks of workflow execution with id `1` by the following command:
 ```shell script
 aiflow task-execution list 1
 ```
-Also you can check the log under `${HOME}/aiflow/logs` to view the outputs of tasks.
+Also you can check the log under `${AIFLOW_HOME}/logs` to view the outputs of tasks.

 ## Stopping AIFlow
 ### Stopping AIFlow Server